RubyAndFriends/Meetups/README.md

 # Meetups

-List of past and future meetups
+List of past and future meetups of the Barcelona on Rails @bcnrails Ruby user group

 | Date       | Location | Summary               | Speakers                                          | Links |
 |:-----------|:---------|:----------------------|:--------------------------------------------------|:------|